wikimedia/labs-tools-VideoCutTool/README.md

 You are now good to go, and should have successfully set up the tool on your local machine for development.
 If you encounter any error while setting this up locally, do checkout our tickets on [phabricator](https://phabricator.wikimedia.org/tag/videocuttool/), if you could find something relevant there.

+> Note: If are facing errors specific to `mediawikiId`, please have a look [here](https://phabricator.wikimedia.org/T331247)

 ### Connecting to Cloud VPS Servers

 If you want to set up cloud services for production, follow here: